-The year 2016 saw many changes happening in the medical arena; some good, some bad, and some just interesting.
+2016 saw many changes happening in the medical arena; some good, some bad, and some just interesting.
 Many familiar characters played a role on the medical stage, more observed quietly, and some new voices rang out expressing what needs to be fixed and where medicine should journey.

-A look back at healthcare in 2016
+A look back at medical highlights of 2016

 1. The Bad